 For even more information on backcountry ski trails in the White Mountains, visit the Granite Backcountry Alliance website.
 The non-profit organization was established to advance the sport of backcountry skiing in New Hampshire and Western Maine and to create and improve ski glades, such as the Cooley-Jericho Glade in the Franconia region.
 Newly developed in 2019, the Cooley-Jericho Community Forest, also known as Cool J Glade, comprises 840 acres in Franconia, Sugar Hill, Easton, and Landaff.
 The four glade lines range from 400 to over 800 feet with lots of drops and stunning views of Mount Lafayette.

 Visit the Western White Mountains This Winter

-The Western White Mountains are open for busy this winter and ready to be explored.
-Whether you choose to stick to the ski resorts and head into the White Mountain National Forest for some backcountry fun, make sure you stay safe with Granite State Safe.
+The Western White Mountains are ready to be explored.
+Whether you choose to stick to the ski resorts or head into the White Mountain National Forest for some backcountry fun, make sure you stay safe with Granite State Safe.